MicrosoftDocs/minecraft-creator/creator/TestDocs/BehaviorPack.md

 ### Dependency

 For a behavior pack, you can add a 3rd section to the manifest.json file called Dependencies.
 Dependency creates a link between a Behavior pack and a Resource pack via UUID located in the header section of the Resource pack manifest.json.
-Add a dependency for your helloWorldRP resource pack you previously created and set it to automatically load in when the behavior pack is loaded.
+Add a dependency for your helloWorldRP resource pack you previously created and set it to automatically activate when the behavior pack is activated.

 Below is an example of what the completed Behavior Pack Manifest File will look like.